-For the Budgeted Operating Funds, inter-fund transfers include transfers of profits from the State Lottery and Arts Lottery Funds and reimbursements for the budgeted costs of the State Lottery Commission, which accounted for net transfers from the Lottery of \$902.1 million, \$931.6 million, \$941.3 million, \$947.1 million and \$974.6 million in fiscal 2000 through 2004, respectively, and account for an estimated \$1.045 billion in fiscal 2005.
+For the Budgeted Operating Funds, inter-fund transfers include transfers of profits from the State Lottery and Arts Lottery Funds and reimbursements for the budgeted costs of the State Lottery Commission, which accounted for \$902.1 million, \$931.6 million, \$941.3 million, \$947.1 million and \$974.6 million in fiscal 2000 through 2004, respectively, and account for an estimated \$1.045 billion in fiscal 2005.

 On November 21, 2003, the Governor signed into law "An Act Relative to Fiscal Relief Funds."
 The legislation established a new budgeted operating fund called the Federal Medicaid Assistance Percentage Escrow Fund (FMAP Escrow Fund).
 All revenue received from the federal Jobs Growth Reconciliation Act of 2003 in fiscal 2004 and 2005, unless otherwise designated for a specific purpose, was deposited into the FMAP Escrow Fund.
 The Commonwealth received \$57.7 million in fiscal 2003, which was deposited into the General Fund.
-In fiscal 2004, after the transfer of \$55.0 million to the Uncompensated Care Trust, a total of \$402.7 million was deposited into the FMAP Escrow Fund to the Economic Stimulus Fund to fund a variety of economic development programs.
-The fiscal 2005 GAA reserved \$270.0 million of the remaining money in the FMAP Escrow Fund for fiscal 2005 expenditures.
+After the transfer of \$55.0 million to the Uncompensated Care Trust, a total of \$402.7 million was deposited into the FMAP Escrow Fund in fiscal 2004.
+In fiscal 2004, \$33.6 million was transferred from the FMAP Escrow Fund to the Economic Stimulus Fund to fund a variety of economic development programs.
+The fiscal 2005 GAA reserved \$270.0 million in the FMAP Escrow Fund for fiscal 2005 expenditures.
 The remaining \$99.1 million balance was transferred to the Stabilization Fund as part of the consolidated net surplus.